Marshal-Alone/Farm-Connnect/DOCS/SYNOPSIS.md

 6. **To include a multilingual, voice-enabled interface** to ensure accessibility for farmers of all literacy levels, supporting Hindi, Marathi, Malayalam, Punjabi, and English.

-7. **To offer consolidated information on government schemes**, subsidies, and agricultural support programs with eligibility checking functionality.
+7. **To offer consolidated information on government schemes**, subsidies, and agricultural support programs with search and filtering functionality.

-8. **To issue early warning alerts** for adverse weather conditions, pest outbreaks, and crop diseases using AI-powered predictive analytics.
+8. **To issue weather-based farming alerts** for adverse weather conditions based on real-time weather data.

-9. **To build a secure authentication system** with OTP verification for user protection.
+9. **To build a secure authentication system** with JWT token-based security for user protection.

 10. **To develop a secure, scalable, and user-friendly platform** capable of supporting large numbers of rural users with responsive design for mobile accessibility.